abdussamedkilic/travel-suggestion-system-backend/README.md

 # travel-suggestion-system-backend
-The backend of the graduation project will be written in react
+The backend of the graduation project will be written in java spring